gjasinski/obiektowe/README.md

 This repository contains:
 - carApp - introduction to course.
-- Konstytucja - reading and processing text.
+- Konstytucja - reading and processing The Constitution of the Republic of Poland.
 Contains tests written in Spock.
 - WydatkiPoselskie - doawnloading and processing Json.
 Contains tests written in Spock.
 - chat - chat based on Spark framework with lombok.